Japanese Studies Grants

 Japan Foundation Fellowships provide support for doctoral candidates and established researchers in the humanities and social sciences conducting research in Japan.

-Conference Grants offer partial funding to research institutions and non-government organisations for international conferences, symposia and other intellectual exchange fora.
+Conference Grants offer partial funding to research institutions and non-government organisations for international conferences, symposia and other intellectual exchange conferences.

 This grant supports projects that aim to promote Japan-related research and intellectual exchange at local academic institutions.